Consortium Agreement Guidelines

 When will my Financial Aid disburse?

 If a student’s WCU account is activated, WCU’s financial aid office will start disbursing aid a week before our semester starts.
 If the student is eligible for a refund after WCU charges are paid, the student will then receive a refund to pay your Host Institution.
-It is the student’s responsibility to pay their Host Institution.
-If your Host Institution requires payment before we can disburse your aid, we cannot disburse it any earlier, so you need to make payment arrangements with the Host Institution directly to secure your class schedule.
+It is the student’s responsibility to pay their Host Institution and we cannot disburse aid any earlier.
+If your Host Institution requires payment before we can disburse your aid, you need to make arrangements with the Host Institution directly to secure your class schedule.

 Steps to complete a Consortium Agreement:

-- Submit both pages to the Host Institution’s Financial Aid Office
+- Submit the consortium agreement to the Host Institution’s Financial Aid Office and follow-up to ensure it gets returned to WCU Financial Aid.

-- Check MYWCU and accept any additional aid that you may be eligible for
+- Check MYWCU and accept any additional aid that you may be eligible to receive.